neko941/UTSF/README.md

 python main.py --all --labelsz=7
 ```

+# Salinity

-# Case 1: Multiple ids, split by id (second last component in the data path)
+## Case 1: Multiple ids, split by id (second last component in the data path)

 ```
 data: